 - Please complete the application below – If your availability and interests coincide with available volunteer positions, we will contact you to schedule you for a volunteer orientation.
-Due to high-interest in our volunteer program, we ask for your patience in scheduling new applicants for the required volunteer orientation.
+Due to the current COVID restrictions, we ask for your patience in scheduling new applicants for the required volunteer orientation.

 - You must attend Volunteer Orientation – Each volunteer attends an hour-long orientation where we provide an overview of our services, philosophies, an introduction to our volunteer program and a tour of the shelter.

 - To work with our homeless cats and dogs volunteers must attend training classes – To learn about safety procedures, pet adoptions, animal behavior and Roice-Hurst’s many programs.
 Volunteers attend a general information lecture based class followed by hands on training.

 - If you are seeking community service hours either for your school, organization or court ordered, DO NOT fill out the form below, instead contact Jenna – firstname.lastname@example.org or 970-434-7337.

 - Dog Bathing, Grooming

 - Dog Transporting – Taking dogs to vets’ office and special events.

 - Cat socialization